ylehilds/startup/notes.md

    header Access-Control-Allow-Origin *
 }
 ```
 * Restart Caddy so that your changes take effect.
-Note that since this requires you nto use sudo to elevate your user to have the rights to restart the gateway.
+Note that since this requires you to use sudo to elevate your user to have the rights to restart the gateway.
 ```
 sudo service caddy restart
 ```